Exploring the Santo Nino de Atocha Chapel

 IMG_2470

-The chapel of Santo Nino de Atocha was built in 1856 by the Medina family after Severiano Medina made a pilgrimage to Fresnillo, Mexico in fulfillment of a promise that he made to God.
+The chapel of Santo Nino de Atocha was built in 1856 by the Medina family after Severiano Medina made a pilgrimage to Fresnillo, Mexico in fulfillment of his promise to God.

 children's chapel in New Mexico

-Santo Nino de Atocha Chapel was acquired by the Archdiocese of Santa Fe in 1992 and has been recently renovated as a modern Children’s Chapel.
+Santo Nino de Atocha Chapel was acquired by the Archdiocese of Santa Fe in 1992 and was renovated as a modern Children’s Chapel.
 Inside a small room adjoining the main chapel is a large bulto of Santo Nino made by the well-known santero, Felix Lopez.
-Filling the shelves are hundreds of pairs of children’s shoes and other offerings left for Santo Nino, who is in constant need of new shoes because of his long journeys on foot.
+Filling the shelves are hundreds of pairs of children’s shoes and other offerings left for Santo Nino, who constantly needs new shoes because of his long journeys on foot.

 It is said to be the largest chapel in the world dedicated to children.